compsult/MenuOptions/docs/source/FAQ.rst

 Assume you are using month name and month code in your `Data <SelectParams.html#id3>`_ and the code 12 represents the month December.
-If you set you month input field to "December", MenuOptions will automatically set `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_ to the code 12.
-If you set you month input field to 12, MenuOptions will convert that and display December, while setting the `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_ to the code 12.
+If you set the input field to "December", MenuOptions will automatically set `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_ to the code 12.
+If you set the input field to 12, MenuOptions will convert that and display December, while setting the `menu_opt_key <FAQ.html#what-is-the-menu-opt-key>`_ to the code 12.

 What is the menu_opt_key?